wcares/Flutter-MVVM-Architecture/README.md

 # MVVM Architecture Project

-This project Demonstrate how to implement MVVM Architecture in this Flutter App.
+This project Demonstrates how to implement MVVM Architecture in this Flutter App.

 MVVM is useful to move business logic from view to ViewModel and Model.
 ViewModel is the mediator between View and Model which carry all user events and return back the result.